Gifted and Talented Coordinator: Alfred Orecchio

 The evaluation stage is a process designed to analyze the data from the screening stage to determine which students require additional services in order to reach their potential.
 The school GT Committee reviews student data and makes a recommendation for services.
 The committee assigns identified gifted and talented students to the appropriate level of service that matches their specific needs.
 Parents will be notified in writing on or about the first week of August.

 There is no test to enter the GT Program in the Weehawken Township School District.
-The primary qualification for moving a student into the GT Program would be a student's independent DRA reading level.
+The primary qualification for moving a student into the GT Program would be a student's independent DRA reading and quantile levels.
+In addition, we would review transcripts.
 In order for a child to even be considered for GT placement, he or she must be reading at least one grade level above (NF or higher).
 If your child’s DRA is above grade level, another assessment may be administered for Stage 2.

 A student should also have very strong grades.
-Students who enroll and have been formally identified as gifted and talented from another district can also provide documentation of receiving those services along with their report card.
-All students will be administered a DRA assessment four times per year beginning in September.
-Data will be carefully reviewed by our GT Committee and parents will be notified in writing if their child qualifies.
+Students who enroll and have been formally identified as gifted and talented from another district can also provide documentation of receiving those services along with their report cards.
+All students will be administered a DRA assessment three times per year (once per trimester).
+Data will be carefully reviewed by our GT Committee, and parents will be notified in writing if their child qualifies.

 Parents/Guardians must submit a written request for reconsideration of the identification and placement along with an appeals portfolio to the building principal.
 In your appeals portfolio, please include work samples that demonstrate: